demoii/demoii.github.io/_posts/2022-12-08-hello-world.md

 tags: [misc]     # TAG names should always be lowercase
 ---

-This site is used as a playground for data science project and GIS data exploration.
+This site is used as a playground for data science projects and GIS data exploration.